Changes in the liver of Djungarian hamsters under conditions of a three-month supply of water-soluble silicon of various concentrations

 Abstract

-Materials and methods.
-The experiment was carried out on Djungarian hamsters kept in normal vivarium conditions under natural light.
+MATERIALS AND METHODS: The experiment was carried out on Djungarian hamsters kept in normal vivarium conditions under natural light.
 The animals were divided into three groups: control, which received bottled drinking water; the first experimental group, which received the same water, but with the addition of sodium metasilicate nine-hydrate at a concentration of 10 mg/l in terms of silicon; the second experimental group, which also received the same water, but with the concentration of sodium metasilicate nine-hydrate doubled (up to 20 mg/l).
 After three months, the animals were removed from the experiment.
-Sections were processed by general histological (hematoxylin and eosin, Van Gieson method, toluidine blue), histochemical (MAO-positive cells) methods.
+Sections were processed by general histological (hematoxylin and eosin, Van Gieson method, toluidine blue), histochemical (monoamine oxidase-positive cells) methods.

 Full Text